Enpass has a built-in password generator that creates a strong and unique password every time you require one.

 - While generating random passwords, you can decide the number of digits, symbols and uppercase letters you want in your password, in that particular priority.

-- For pronounceable password, you can choose to use Uppercase, Digits and any one from the available seperators.
+- For pronounceable password, you can choose to use mixed case and any one from the three available seperators.

 The Avoid Ambiguity button removes the following ambiguous letters from your password: